olepoeschl/NQueensFAF/README.md

 # 3 News
 - We are currently developing a new solver which is based on a completely new method.
   Solving N=22 on the 12600k (single-threaded) takes only 2h25min, which corresponds to a speedup factor of more than 40 compared to the present solver.
   Additionally, the method possesses much better scaling.
-Increasing N to 24 increases the runtime only by a factor of ~40.
-(It is ~100 for the current solver.)
+At N=24 the speedup factor is already 100.
   This is still a work in progress and there are lots of optimizations that have to be implemented, so lets see how far we can go.
   The new solver will be included in the repository as soon as it is finished.
 However, this may take some time.